Have you ever read a story that never leaves you? For me, it’s the monk story.

 Life is difficult.
 It can be downright brutal.
 But I know I can make it through today.
 What about you?
 How do you get through the toughest of days?
 Let me hear from you!

 Have I not commanded you?
 Be strong and courageous.
 Do not be frightened, and do not be dismayed, for the Lord your God is with you wherever you go.
 Joshua 1:9 (ESV)

 TO GOD BE THE GLORY

-* I regret that I cannot recall the name of the author or the magazine this story appeared in so that I can give both their due credit and my appreciation.
+* I regret that I cannot recall the name of the author or the magazine so that I can give both their due credit and my appreciation.
 If anyone should recognize this story, please contact me.
 It is not my wish to take credit for this story.